ajordens/kippt-export/README.md

 To Do
 ===

-- De-duplicate URLs on export (ie. multiple Kippt entries for same link)
-- Convert t.co links to their fully qualified equivalents.
+- Convert t.co links to their fully qualified equivalents (partially implemented).
 - Support exporting nested groups of bookmarks from Kippt based on naming conventions.
 - Pagination support (currently only import the first 200 links from each Kippt list).
 - Avoid exporting links that have been previously imported in to the Google Bookmarks Manager.